 Eastwood's character is a Korean War veteran, which he has played in other movies such as Heartbreak Ridge (1986) and Absolute Power (1997).
 In real life, the actor's penchant for dropping ambiguous Korean War references is considered audacious by those who know him because he was actually a lifeguard at the Fort Ord swimming pool in California for his entire stint in the army.

-When Walt is at the Hmong's party, he pats the head of a young Hmong girl passing through, causing the family members to audibly gasp.
-In Hmong culture, the human head is believed to house the soul, and any touching of the head is believed to jeopardize this, and is thus considered very disrespectful.
+When Walt is at the Hmong neighbors' party, he pats the head of a young Hmong girl passing through, causing the family members to audibly gasp.
+As Sue then explains to him in the following scene, in the Hmong culture, the human head is believed to house the soul, and any touching of the head is believed to jeopardize this and is thus considered very disrespectful.

 In the original screenplay, Gran Torino (2008) is set over winter and spring.
 When Walt notices the Hmong cutting the chicken's head off, he spits in the snow.
 Thao is also pushed off a bike into the snow by the Latinos.
 It cuts forward three months to spring after this.